dlu-ch/dlb/doc/fs_path.rst

 .. class:: WindowsPath

-   A :class:`Path` which represents a Microsoft Windows-compliant path in its least-constricted form, which is either relative or absolute and does not contain components with reserved names (like ``NUL``).
+   A :class:`dlb.fs.Path` which represents a Microsoft Windows-compliant path in its least-constricted form, which is either relative or absolute and does not contain components with reserved names (like ``NUL``).
    It cannot represent incomplete paths which are neither absolute nor relative to the current working directory (e.g. ``C:a\b`` and ``\\name``).

 .. class:: PortableWindowsPath

-   A :class:`WindowsPath` which represents a Microsoft Windows-compliant path in its strictest form.
+   A :class:`dlb.fs.WindowsPath` which represents a Microsoft Windows-compliant path in its strictest form.

    A component cannot be longer than 255 characters.
    The path cannot not be longer than 259 characters.